Sign up to our Newsletter

 Tax Law

-Speaking of tax, another common specialty is tax law which focuses on protecting the regulations stipulated by the federal Internal Revenue Code.
-While tax lawyers typically have high salaries, their jobs are considered to be relatively uneventful in comparison to other specialties!
+Another typical specialty is tax law, which protects the regulations stipulated by the federal Internal Revenue Code.
+While tax lawyers typically have high salaries, their jobs are considered relatively uneventful compared to other specialties!

 Health Law

 Health lawyers protect and advise the healthcare industry and its patients.
-They have a high degree of flexibility as they can represent hospitals, clinics, nurses, doctors, patients, and health organizations, but they generally require some medical knowledge or training to join the field.
+They are highly flexible, as they can represent hospitals, clinics, nurses, doctors, patients, and health organizations.
+Still, they generally require medical knowledge or training to enter the field.

 Intellectual Property Law

 Inventors require intellectual property lawyers to protect their creations.
 One highly coveted subspecialty within intellectual property law is patent law.
-Only a small percentage of lawyers are able to become certified patent attorneys.
+Only a tiny percentage of lawyers can become certified patent attorneys.

-Many intellectual property lawyers also focus solely on copyright law, as it is a complex subspecialty itself.
+Many intellectual property lawyers focus solely on copyright law, a complex subspecialty.

 International Law